 Research and Clinical Interests

-My research interests involve the study of emotion from a psychophysiological perspective.
-Current specific interests include psychophysiological studies of emotional and attentional processes during emotional imagery, the psychophysiology of social interaction, psychophysiological response in PTSD, and the effect of ethnic/cultural differences and social context on the expression of emotion and on social interaction.
+My research interests involve the study of emotion from an information processing and a psychophysiological perspective.
+Current specific interests include psychophysiological studies of emotional and attentional processes during emotional imagery, the psychophysiology of social interaction, and the effect of ethnic/cultural differences and social context on the expression of emotion and on social interaction.
+A new research interest is disorders of increased sound tolerance, including misophonia and hyperacusis.
 My clinical interests include intellectual assessment and the assessment and treatment of anxiety disorders.

 Konig, A., Eonta, A., Dyal, S. R., & Vrana, S. R. (2014).
 Enhancing the benefits of written emotional disclosure through response training.
 Behavior Therapy, 45, 344-357.

 Quinn, C. A., Rollock, D., & Vrana, S. R. (2014).
 A test of Speilberger’s state-trait theory of anger with adolescents: Five hypotheses.
 Emotion, 14, 74-84.

 Vrana, S. R., Calhoun, P. S., McClernon, F. J., Dennis, M. F., Lee, S. T., & Beckham, J. C. (2013).
 Effects of smoking on the acoustic startle response and prepulse inhibition in smokers with and without posttraumatic stress disorder.
 Psychopharmacology, 230, 477-485.